CubCrafters CC19 XCub: Operational history

-At AirVenture in July 2016, the company announced that 20 XCubs had been sold.
+At AirVenture in July 2016, the company announced that 20 CC19-180 XCubs had been sold.

-In a July 2016 review, Flying magazine writer Pia Bergqvist generally praised the aircraft, but found fault with the flap mechanism and resulting pitch changes with flap deployment.
+In a July 2016 review, Flying magazine writer Pia Bergqvist generally praised the CC19-180, but found fault with the flap mechanism and resulting pitch changes with flap deployment.
 She wrote, "One thing that takes a bit of getting used to is the flap mechanism.
 Flaps are adjusted with a large handle in the upper left corner of the cockpit.
 The location of the handle makes it easy to access, and each flap setting is in a notch to prevent slippage.
 To get the first flap in position, you have to push slightly forward before grabbing the trigger to release the latch.
 For the second and third notches, however, you need to pull back before the handle will release.
 It took a few approaches to get used to the opposite action.
 The new slotted flap design allows for air from the underside of the wing to flow over the flap surface.
 With the additional lift, the pitch increases a great deal with each flap setting.
 [Company president Randy] Lervold advised me to fly with some nose-down trim before adding flaps.
 Without using that technique, retrimming was definitely required after each notch to prevent going too slow."

-In a 2020 flight review of the tricycle landing gear-equipped NXCub model, KitPlanes magazine editor Marc Cook wrote, "truth is, for many pilots who came up in the period after 'real' Cubs made taildraggers the everyday airplane, the presence of a nosewheel on an airplane that’s as capable of off-pavement work as the NXCub will make the whole hard to resist.
+In a 2020 flight review of the tricycle landing gear-equipped CC19-180 NXCub model, KitPlanes magazine editor Marc Cook wrote, "truth is, for many pilots who came up in the period after 'real' Cubs made taildraggers the everyday airplane, the presence of a nosewheel on an airplane that’s as capable of off-pavement work as the NXCub will make the whole hard to resist.
 In fact, for many this is probably the backwoods airplane they’ve been waiting for all along."